Types of working holiday

 Fancy helping behind the scenes in one of our houses, conserving the landscapes we protect or digging at a real archaeological site?
 We've got a varied programme of working holidays to suit every interest and ability.
 You'll meet like minded people and help us make a difference.

-Volunteers will need to be aged within the limits indicated.
+Participants will need to be aged within the limits indicated.
 If you require any further information on age restrictions, please contact our holidays team via email or telephone us on 0344 800 3099.

 Each individual holiday is listed under one of six main categories: